Prompt Library · 36 prompts

 Tone and personality: [describe]

-Critical rules: [things it should always/never do]
+Critical rules: [things it must always/never do]

 Write a complete system prompt that: